01395 642 065

 Clicker training isn’t a punishment or dominance-based method of training.
 Studies, and personal experience, show us that these negative training methods are harmful and ineffective.

-At Tug-E-Nuff Dog Gear, we firmly believe in the power of positive reinforcement to get results and boost your special bond with your dog (see here for more on why).
+At Tug-E-Nuff Dog Gear, we firmly believe in the power of positive reinforcement to get results and boost your special bond with your dog.

 There’s also a common misconception is that clicker training is ‘bribing’ your dog into doing what you want.
 But that’s not the case.
 Bribing isn’t an effective way to train.
 Bribing is when the food comes first.
 With clicker training, it comes after - only as a reward.